 - the puttable financial instrument entitles the holder to a pro-rata share of net assets in the event of the Fund's liquidation; - the puttable financial instrument is in the class of instruments that is subordinate to all other classes of instruments and class features are identical; - the puttable financial instrument does not include any contractual obligations to deliver cash or another financial asset, or to exchange financial instruments with another entity under potentially unfavourable conditions to the Fund, and is not a contract settled in the Fund's own equity instruments; and - the total expected cash flows attributable to the puttable financial instrument over the life of the instrument are based substantially on the profit or loss.

-Effective from 29 June 2018, the Fund's units have been reclassified from financial liability to equity as they satisfied all the above criteria.
+The Fund's units are classified as equity as they satisfy all the above criteria.

 (h) Cash and cash equivalents